 - Also in Simcoe Park, along Front St, is a long monument honoring the numerous construction workers who’ve died in the line of work.

-- It was sculpted by Lo & Winkler and installed in 2000.
+- Sculpted by Lo & Winkler and installed in 2000.

 - Curtain Wall

 - Curtain Wall is a very large Trompe l’Oeil on the back side of the Gooderham Building, facing Berczy Park.
-It was designed by Derek Besant and installed in 1980.
+Designed by Derek Besant and installed in 1980.

 - Between the Eyes

 - This very large monument made of steel resembles a rope bag holding 2 balls, bent in the center.
-It is located on Queens Quay at Yonge St and was designed by Richard Deacon.
+Located on Queens Quay at Yonge St and designed by Richard Deacon.

 - Salmon Run